ampproject/amphtml/extensions/amp-list/amp-list.md

 ### Using amp-script as a data source

 In the ideal case, the servers powering your `<amp-list>` would return perfectly formatted JSON for your use case.
-However, for situation in which you may not have access to create or modify backend servers, it is also possible to provide data to an `<amp-list>` component using JavaScript via exported `<amp-script>` functions.
+However, for situations in which you may not have access to create or modify backend servers, it is also possible to provide data to an `<amp-list>` component using JavaScript via exported `<amp-script>` functions.

 Here are the steps for specifying an `<amp-script>` functions as your data source: